uselessknickknacks/ZAB-Test/README.md

 Everytime you leave pondo (or have arrived at him) and he says "Halloooo kiddums", you use "Debug: doFirstStrike" the first time.

+P.S When I mean that automation is disabled, I do mean everything, that includes tesseract stuff.
+So it will not go trough dialog by itself in this test.
+That you still need to do the old fashioned way.
+WASD walk
+TFGH Camera
+A = Keyboard Y
+B = Keyboard U
+L = That item pause menu.
+I = R.
+Nothing else is set.

 Ty for testing. :)
 Do bring a barfing bag if you open the jar and peek at the sourcecode.
 It's a bit of a spaghettiville in there.